nashville-software-school/server-side-python-curriculum/book-2-database/chapters/PK_SQL_SELECT.md

 WHERE a.id = 3
 ```

-1. Copy pasta that statement into your `kennel.sql` file an execute it.
+1. Copy pasta that statement into your `kennel.sql` file an execute it (CMD+R, CMD+R).
 You will get a single animal back.
 2. Change the id in the SQL from 3 to some other number to query a different animal.

 ![executing sql with where clause to get a single animal back](./images/sql-select-single-animal.gif)